 An Uber or Lyft driver involved in an auto accident while a passenger is in the vehicle or on the way to pick up a passenger are covered up to $1 million in personal injury liability, according to NerdWallet.
 If the driver is in an accident while waiting for a call, the maximum amount covered by the rideshare companies decreases to $100,000.

 This may seem like a big drop, but it is still higher than the minimum amount of coverage required by law in most states, according to the source.
 Because Uber and Lyft drivers are insured for more than the average driver in those states, passengers and other drivers not at fault, may be able to collect more compensation for personal injury and property damage than if the accident involved a non-rideshare driver, NerdWallet suggests.
 A similar article suggests that in some states, the injured party may also be eligible to file a claim against the driver’s personal injury policy, or file a personal injury lawsuit against the rideshare company if the damages exceed the policy gap.

 NerdWallet suggests that “It’s the rideshare drivers — not passengers or other drivers — who could face the most financial risk in an accident.”

 It is important for rideshare drivers-like all drivers- to understand their insurance policy and ensure they have enough liability coverage.
-Uber and Lyft drivers should inform their insurance company that they are taking part in a rideshare program.
+Uber and Lyft drivers should inform their insurance company that they are taking part in a rideshare program, as stated on the website.
 Drivers may also want to ask their carrier about additional or rideshare coverage.

 Drivers involved in an accident with an at-fault Uber or Lyft driver, or rideshare passengers who were in an accident are urged to contact an auto accident lawyer to determine if they are eligible to file a claim for compensation.